Lilianada/Lilyslab/Content/writings/Mastering Code Prompting.md

 ---
-Author: Lilian
+author: Lilian
 Cover:
   - "[[Trainer_info.jpeg]]"
-Date: 2025-04-24
+date: 2025-04-24
-Excerpt: LLMs aren't just for text; they can be powerful tools for working with code too and you’ll learn how to use prompts for various coding tasks here.
+excerpt: LLMs aren't just for text; they can be powerful tools for working with code too and you’ll learn how to use prompts for various coding tasks here.
-Published: false
+published: true
-Slug: mastering-code-prompting
+slug: mastering-code-prompting
 tags:
   - Artificial-Intelligence
+title: Mastering Code Prompting
 ---

 LLMs aren't just for text; they can be powerful tools for working with **code** too.
 Here's how you can use prompts for various coding tasks:

 - **Prompts for Writing Code:** You can ask the LLM to generate code in a specific programming language to automate tasks or create new functionalities.
 Be specific about what you need.